-- Suitable for any kind of traveler round the world.
+- Suitable for any kind of traveler around the world.

 Everest Panorama Trek is a briefer form of Everest Base Camp Trek that allows you to enjoy a uniform experience, within a short duration.
-This is one of the perfect trek for the people with very limited time.
-However, the intent to see the majestic view of the Himalayas, Mt.
+This is one of the perfect treks for people with very limited time.
+However, the intent is to see the majestic view of the Himalayas, Mt.
 Everest, and other mountains.
-It comprises of a wide range of striking panoramic mountain scenery of Nepal connected with unique cultures of the Sherpa people closely tied to Buddhism.
-It allows the trekkers an opportunity to experience the lushness of landscape.
+It comprises a wide range of striking panoramic mountain scenery of Nepal connected with the unique cultures of the Sherpa people closely tied to Buddhism.
+It allows the trekkers an opportunity to experience the lushness of the landscape.
 That is to say the beauty of the Himalayas, and the diversity of flora and fauna.

 The trek absolutely is a less demanding one in the foothills of Mount Everest.
-The journey starts right after a 35-minutes of dramatic flight from Kathmandu to Lukla’s tiny airport.
+The journey starts right after a 35-minute of a dramatic flight from Kathmandu to Lukla’s tiny airport.
 Further, following the popular Everest route, walking into rhododendron forests, and riverbanks.
 You will arrive at the traditional Sherpa village of Namche Bazar via Phakding.
-The trail, however, is a fairly remote but definitely a well- serviced.
-The natural and cultural aspects along with a very warm hospitality offered by the local people of the Himalayas is truly overwhelming.
+The trail, however, is fairly remote but definitely well-serviced.
+The natural and cultural aspects along with the very warm hospitality offered by the local people of the Himalayas are truly overwhelming.

 Is Everest Panorama Trek Ideal for Everyone?